slds-lmu/paper_2019_iml_measures/paper/notes.md

 # Citing Stuff
 - Tradeoff between accuracy and interpretability has to be decided by the user. / Arguments for Multiobjective instead of weighted single objective.
 [A Critical Review of Multi-Objective Optimization in Data Mining: a position paper Alex A.] Freitas
+- TIP: Typifying the Interpretability of Procedures
+- Towards A rigorous science ... : we use the task level evaluation that can be automated
+- TODO: Cite a few examples where interpretability is measured with human experiments.
+- TIP: Typifying the Interpretability of Procedures => They suggest to measure improvement in helping with some kind of task.
+My critique: Always needs some baseline which might not exist.
+For example discovering new knowledge.
+Also, target model is fixed, can't decide accuracy interpretability tradeoff.  sparsity is not rewarded.